 This is a sponsored post written by me on behalf of Devine Color.
 All opinions are 100% mine.

-More and more I find myself being drawn to rooms with high impact wallpaper.
+More and more I find myself being drawn to rooms with high-impact wallpaper.
 Then I remember that I am currently living in a house full of wallpaper that is either not my style or is of unknown hideousness because half of the wallpaper still on the walls has been painted over!
 Gasp!

 So when I began to look for inspiration for transforming my studio/office, the idea of hanging a bold patterned wallpaper seemed like a dream.
 Even if I am currently madly in love with a wallpaper, being stuck with it forever had me feeling uneasy.
 That fear was put to rest when I learned about peel and stick wallpaper from Devine Color + Target.
-Not only exceedingly easy to use, it’s removable!
+Not only exceedingly easy to use, but it’s also removable!